Timiodon/TFWR-Translations/EN/docs/unlocks/cactus.md

 The harvest will only spread if all adjacent cacti are fully grown and in sorted order.
 This means that if a square of grown cacti is sorted by size and you harvest one cactus, it will harvest the entire square.

+A fully grown cactus will appear brown if it is not sorted.
+Once sorted, it will turn green again.

 You will receive cactus equal to the number of harvested cacti squared.
 So if you harvest `n` cacti simultaneously you will receive `n**2` `Items.Cactus`.

 The size of a cactus can be measured with `measure()`.